PythonRSAS/pythonrsas.github.io/_posts/2024-03-18-1-Analyzing-risk-profile-of-banks.md

-Table of Contents
-It Is More Accurate Than P/E
-P/B Shows Discount or Premium
-Price-To-Book Valuation Risks
-Bank Book Value FAQs
-The Bottom Line
-FUNDAMENTAL ANALYSIS TOOLS
 Book Value per Share for Banks: Is It a Good Measure?
 By JAY WEI Updated September 16, 2023
-Reviewed by MARGUERITA CHENG
-Fact checked by JARED ECKER
-BW Photo
-Fact checked by Jared Ecker
-Full Bio
-Jared Ecker is a researcher and fact-checker.
-He possesses over a decade of experience in the Nuclear and National Defense sectors resolving issues on platforms as varied as stealth bombers to UAVs.
-He holds an A.A.S. in Aviation Maintenance Technology, a B.A. in History, and a M.S. in Environmental Policy & Management.
-Learn about our editorial policies
-Trending Videos
-Close this video player

 Bank stocks are notorious for trading at prices below book value per share, even when a bank's revenue and earnings are on the rise.
 As banks grow larger and expand into nontraditional financial activities, especially trading, their risk profiles become multidimensional and more difficult to construct.
 This increases business and investment uncertainties.

 This is presumably the main reason why bank stocks tend to be conservatively valued by investors who must be concerned about a bank's hidden risk exposures.
 Trading for their own accounts as dealers in various financial derivatives markets exposes banks to potentially large-scale losses, something investors have decided to take into full consideration when valuing bank stocks.